LeonLonsdale/next14-notes/README.md

 ## Custom 404 Not Found Response

-- Handled by default but can be customised by creation of a specical component.
+- Handled by default but can be customised by creation of a special component.
 - Create a file named `not-found.tsx` in the `app` dir
 - Create a component in this file.
 It's used automatically.